-Parabens are the most widely used chemical conservatives in cosmetics and personal care products, used to stop microbes like fungus and bacteria growing in your products.
-Over time, they have been linked to various forms of cancer in both men and women, but no studies to date have confirmed this – in fact, various health institutions around the world including Health Canada, the U.S. Food and Drug Administration, have deemed that parabens are safe at current exposure levels.
+Parabens are the most widely used chemical conservatives in cosmetics and personal care products.
+Also, they used itto stop microbes like fungus and bacteria growing in your products.
+Over time, they have been linked to various forms of cancer in both men and women.
+But no studies to date have confirmed this.
+In fact, various health institutions around the world have deemed that parabens are safe at current exposure levels.
 In 2005, the European Commission’s Scientific Committee on Consumer Products confirmed that the use of methyl- and ethyl-paraben is safe as regulated.
 It is still gathering data on other parabens.

-However, some sceptics argue that while levels in the products might be safe, lifelong exposure to these levels found in multiple products might not be so safe.
+However, some skeptics argue that levels in the products might be safe.
+Lifelong exposure to these levels found in multiple products might not be so safe.
 The debate goes on and is yet inconclusive.
 There is no hard proof that parabens are unsafe at the levels they are used in commercial personal care products.

 Now what are Sulfates and are they the bad guy?

-Sulfates are chemicals that basically cause your personal care products to foam, and are found in shampoos, detergents and toothpastes to name but a few.
-The most common sulfates used are Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES), and it is estimated that about 90% of shampoos alone have either one or the other.
+Sulfates are chemicals that basically cause your personal care products to foam.
+And are found in shampoos, detergents and toothpastes to name but a few.
+The most common sulfates used are Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES).
+It is estimated that about 90% of shampoos alone have either one or the other.